 ADAAWE is seven diverse dynamic women of the voice and drum.
 Their captivating performance is a manifestation of the power of women to uplift and inspire audiences everywhere.
-Their music springs from West African roots, nourished by Gospel harmonies and American funk, creating a contemporary world-fusion.
-ADAAWE is world music for today.
+Their music springs from West African roots, nourished by Gospel harmonies and American funk, creating a contemporary global fusion.

 In the Adaawe musical tradition of southern Ghana, Ga women gather together in the moonlight to raise songs and share the triumph and sorrow of their daily lives.
 Through constant improvisation, they breathe new life into ancient music.
 Their spirit of celebration and strength is the inspiration behind ADAAWE.

 Based in Los Angeles, CA, the talented musicians of ADAAWE originate from Kenya, Morocco, Israel, Panama and across the United States.
 Their powerful diversity enriches their music, and shows intercultural understanding in action.
-ADAAWE is committed to building community through music, celebrating diversity, and promoting the rights of women and people around the world to live in a safe, just, and clean environment.
+ADAAWE is committed to building community through music, celebrating diversity, and promoting the rights of women and people around the world to live in a safe and just environment.

 ADAAWE has supported benefits such as “Human Rights Watch,” with Annette Benning, “Roots & Shoots,” with Jane Goodall, the “Urban Peace Awards” with Harry Belafonte, as well as “Global Soul,” Heifer International,” and “Jewish World Watch.”
 In 2018, they performed at the wedding of Stevie Wonder, were “Pick of the Fringe” at the Edinburgh Fringe Festival, and with their full nine piece fusion band, toured the East Coast with the Levitt Pavilion Foundation.